How Much Does a Writ of Habeas Corpus Cost in Texas?

 Also, keep in mind that If you took a plea deal, you probably signed away your rights to appeal.
 However, you still have the right to pursue a writ of habeas corpus.

-At Chris Perri Law, we break up our writ of habeas corpus process into two phases: the investigative phase and the litigation phase, which explain in greater detail here.
+At Chris Perri Law, we break up our writ of habeas corpus process into two phases: the investigative phase and the litigation phase.
 During the investigative phase, Chris will thoroughly analyze a post-conviction case to assess its chance for success on a writ and develop a solid plan of attack if possible.
 He usually completes this process within 90-120 days.

 After the investigation, Chris and the client will then have an in-depth meeting, where together they decide if it would be fruitful to move forward with actually preparing the writ.
 Sometimes, it makes sense to bring in experts or private investigators at this point in order to gather additional evidence to support the writ claims.
 This choice is made collaboratively and strategically.